Ongoing monitoring

 • typographical errors

-Any significant changes will require a course to be re-accredited.
+Any significant changes may require a new course accreditation.

 Examples of significant changes include: